wp-plugins/nksnow/readme.txt

 I only use wordpress 2.6, so I haven't tested the plugin with older installs yet.
 Please tell me if you use it successfully on older blogs.
 I got reports that the plugin doesn't work on 2.5, it's on my todo list.

 == Changelog ==
-0.2.2	New snowflake, small js updates.
+0.2.2	New snowflakes, small js updates, make config page friendlier.<br >
 0.2.1	Add bugfix for when 0 flakes are selected, thanks to Jon for reporting.
 Also restructured the settings page to make it a little friendlier.
 And add more snowflakes.<br />
 0.2.0	Add a lot of new configuration options.
 Include a second snowflake.<br />
 0.1.6	Fix for google chrome and make the snowflakes scrolling-aware.<br />